synapticloop/panl/README.md

       have a replacement of 'Coming Soon' which would be translate to 'Next 3 months' and the RANGE Facet could have a replacement of 'Inexpensive' to translate to 'From 5 to 10 dollars'
+1. Until property (Medium Priority)
+   - Display this facet 'until' another facet within the list of 'until' facets
+   - is selected.
+This is the opposite of the panl.when.<lpse_code>.